Stabax/TinyConf/README.md

     VectorTest=1:2:3
     LineComment1=WORKSFORME# Basic Comment

-There is nothing more to learn to start using TinyConf !\n More advanced methods are nevertheless available and documented in the stb::Config class documentation page.
+There is nothing more to learn to start using TinyConf !<br>
+More advanced methods are nevertheless available and documented in the stb::Config class documentation page.